Sinaker/ReactJS/README.md

 # React Projects
 ---

 This repository consists of some projects I've tried to implement using ReactJS.
 Mostly this is a practice on my Git/Github skills.
+Explore the branches to checkout different projects.